schlegz/Troopduino-Code/scripts/README.md

 ### Background

-Troopduino requires all sound files to be in the root with filenames in the this sequential format `####.wav`, starting with `0001.wav`, which corresponds to track index 1 in the code.
+Troopduino requires all sound files to be in the root with filenames in the sequential format `####.wav`, starting with `0001.wav`, which corresponds to track index 1 in the code.
 Additionally, the files timestamps must be in increasing order as well, which the copy script takes care of.